yuanpengX/learngit/readme.txt

 It's has been a long time since last commitment.
 6 days remains.

 @2015/2/28
-Today I've learned something about NN and BP
+Today I've learned something about NN and BP;
+while implement gradient, I made a mistake: delta = \theta'*\delta.*g'(z)    there I mistake z with a